pattonsgirl/CEG3120/Projects/Project5/README.md

 The documentation bullet points are written linearly.
 As long as the information can be found, I am okay with you organizing it nicely.

+This project is reliant on the completion of Project 4.
+If you did not perform all taskings in Project 4, you should meet with the instructor asap.

 ## Parts & Milestones

 Completion of each milestone **by the date specified for the milestone** will get you 5% of extra credit per milestone date met.
 To qualify, you must submit your project on the milestone date to the Dropbox for Project 5 in Pilot.

-All parts for the project are due 4/19
+All parts for the project are due 12/13

 - [Part 1 - Semantic Versioning](#Part-1---Semantic-Versioning)
-  - Milestone due 4/5
+  - Milestone due 12/2
 - [Part 2 - Deployment](#Part-2---Deployment)
-  - Milestone due 4/15
+  - Milestone due 12/6
 - [Part 3 - Diagramming](#Part-3---Diagramming)
-  - All parts are due 4/19
+  - All parts are due 12/13
   - No EC

 ## Part 1 - Semantic Versioning